shayansoh/Bank-Loan-Prediction-using-AI/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is design a machine learning algorithm using Artificial Neural Network that would predict the likelyhood of a customer getting approved for a bank loan.
+The purpose of this project is design a machine learning algorithm using Artificial Neural Network that would predict the likelihood of a customer getting approved for a bank loan.

 ### Methods Used